Heinrich Bulle

 Heinrich Bulle (11 December 1867 – 6 April 1945) was a German archaeologist born in Bremen.

-He studied classical archaeology in Freiburg im Breisgau and Munich, where he was a student of Heinrich Brunn (1822–1894).
+He studied classical archaeology at the University of Freiburg, and the Ludwig-Maximilians-Universität München, where he was a student of Heinrich Brunn (1822–1894).
 From 1898 to 1902, he was a lecturer at the University of Würzburg, followed by an associate professorship at the University of Erlangen.
 In 1908, he returned to Würzburg as a professor, where he was also director of the "Martin von Wagner Museum".
 Bulle was a member of the Bavarian Academy of Sciences and Humanities.

 Due to the massive destruction of Würzburg in March 1945, Bulle lost all of his books and manuscripts.
 He died shortly afterwards in Bad Kohlgrub.

 Heinrich Bulle was a specialist of ancient Greek art and sculpture.
 His best known written work was an innovative study of ancient art titled Der schöne Mensch im Altertum, a book that was published over three editions.
 He also conducted research into ancient Greek theatre.

 In 1903–1905, with Adolf Furtwängler (1853–1907), he conducted an important excavation at Orchomenus, Boeotia.